Mauritania: Colonial history

-After Mauritanian independence, larger numbers of indigenous sub-Saharan African peoples (Haalpulaar, Soninke, and Wolof) migrated into it, most of them settling in the area north of the Senegal River.
+After Mauritanian independence, larger numbers of indigenous sub-Saharan African peoples (Haalpulaar, Soninke, and Wolof) immigrated, with most of them settling in the area north of the Senegal River.
 Many of these new arrivals had been educated in the French language and customs, and became clerks, soldiers, and administrators in the new state.
 At the same time, the French were militarily suppressing the most intransigent Hassane tribes in the north.
 French pressure on those tribes altered the existing balance of power, and new conflicts arose between the southern populations and the Moors.

 The great Sahel droughts of the early 1970s caused massive devastation in Mauritania, exacerbating problems of poverty and conflict.
 The arabized dominant elites reacted to changing circumstances, and to Arab nationalist calls from abroad, by increasing pressure to arabize many aspects of Mauritanian life, such as law and the education system.
 This was also a reaction to the consequences of the French domination under the colonial rule.
 Various models for maintaining the country's cultural diversity have been suggested, but none have been successfully implemented.

 This ethnic discord was evident during intercommunal violence that broke out in April 1989 (the "Mauritania–Senegal Border War"); the conflict has since subsided.
 Mauritania expelled some 70,000 sub-Saharan African Mauritanians in the late 1980s.
 Ethnic tensions and the sensitive issue of slavery – past and, in some areas, present – are still powerful themes in the country's political debate.
 A significant number from all groups seek a more diverse, pluralistic society.

 Conflict with Western Sahara

 Nouakchott is the capital and largest city of Mauritania.
 It is one of the largest cities in the Sahara.

 The International Court of Justice concluded that in spite of some evidence of both Morocco's and Mauritania's legal ties prior to Spanish colonization, neither set of ties was sufficient to affect the application of the UN General Assembly Declaration on the Granting of Independence to Colonial Countries and Peoples to Western Sahara.

 In 1976, Mauritania, along with Morocco, annexed the territory of Western Sahara.
-After several military losses to the Polisario – heavily armed and supported by Algeria, the regional power and rival to Morocco – Mauritania withdrew in 1979.
+After several military losses to the Polisario–heavily armed and supported by Algeria, the regional power and rival to Morocco–Mauritania withdrew in 1979.
 Its claims were taken over by Morocco.
 Due to economic weakness, Mauritania has been a negligible player in the territorial dispute, with its official position being that it wishes for an expedient solution that is mutually agreeable to all parties.

 While most of Western Sahara has been occupied by Morocco, the UN still considers the Western Sahara a territory that needs to express its wishes with respect to statehood.
 A referendum, originally scheduled for 1992, is still supposed to be held at some point in the future, under UN auspices, to determine whether or not the indigenous Sahrawis wish to be independent, as the Sahrawi Arab Democratic Republic, or to be part of Morocco.